 Nine million consumers are enjoying cocktails when they go out, making this one of Britain’s fastest growing drinks categories within spirits, according to exclusive new research by out of home food and drink expert CGA.

 The popularity of cocktails, and the fact they are more widely available, has helped boost sales through Britain’s pubs, bars and restaurants by 10% over the past 12 months taking the market value to £587m, says CGA’s Mixed Drinks Report Q1 2019.

 The number of licensed premises selling cocktails has risen 7% in the past year, with some 42,000 on-trade outlets now stocking them.
 Drinks-led pubs have been particularly fast to respond to demand, with a growing number opting to sell pre-prepared or draught cocktails.

 Based on share of serve through the on-trade, number one in the Top 10 list of mainstream cocktails is the vodka-based Pornstar Martini, served with a shot of Prosecco on the side.
-Sales of Pornstar Martini have risen 2% over the past 12 months with the drink now accounting for 15.3% of cocktails sold.
+Sales of Pornstar Martini have risen significantly, gaining a total of 2% of the total market cocktail share to now account for 15.3% of all cocktails sold.

 Having fallen from its top slot, the white-rum based Mojito is Britain’s second favourite cocktail, accounting for 12.4% of mainstream sales, down 1.2% on last year.

 Occupying the rest of the Top 10 are Long Island Iced Tea (+2.1%), Sex on the Beach (-1.5%), Daiquiri (+1.6%), Woo Woo (-1.6%), Espresso Martini (=%), Martini (+2.9%), Pina Colada (+0.1%) and at number 10, the gin-based Collins (+0.8%), a sour cocktail served over ice with lemon, sugar and fizzy water.